 Caring for your IDS Chalkboard Art

 PLEASE NOTE: unsealed chalk and chalk ink will run if it gets wet!
-You might be able to touch it up with a damp Q-tip or eraser if the damage is minimal but if it's extensive you will not be a happy camper.
-So to prevent unhappy campers, you have two options; sealing your sign art or keeping your sign dry (a.k.a. not sealing).
+You might be able to touch it up with a damp Q-tip or pencil eraser if the damage is minimal but if it's extensive you will not be a happy camper.
+So to prevent unhappy campers, you have two options; sealing your sign art or not sealing and keeping your sign dry.

 If your piece needs to be sealed, I recommend a spray sealant, ideally in a matte finish (the flattest, un-shiny finish available) or satin in a pinch.
 In a real pinch, you can use good ol' hairspray.
 Hairspray may not be the best for the long haul, but it will get you through a damp day and since it's typically handy it can be used as a fixative.
 It also has the benefit of being temporary.
 If you wanted to remove the hairspray (and the design) try rubbing alcohol for an instant do-over.
-For long-term protection* from the elements, however, you'll want to seal the sign proper like.
+For long-term protection from the elements, however, you'll want to seal the sign proper like.
 There are many different sealant brands available and they all get the job done.
 You can find any number of them at your local craft store, art store or home improvement store--pretty much anywhere they sell spray paint.
-The most important part of your sealant purchase is that you get a matte finish SPRAY.
+The most important part of your sealant purchase is that you get a matte finish that is a SPRAY on.
 [Do not try the brush on variety.
 I assure you it will make a hot mess of your chalk artwork.]

 Here are just a few brand examples you will find.
 Pick what is available and a good price.